Bobby Jones (basketball, born 1951): Player profile

-Jones is known as a versatile defensive player.
+Jones was known as a versatile defensive player.
 Although listed as a power forward, he often guarded the other team's best small forward.
 In college, he could guard big men and guards.
-He was also known for being athletic, which helped him deny the ball and box out for rebounds.
+He was also known for being both active and athletic, which helped him deny the ball and box out for rebounds.

 A personal goal of his was to get at least 100 blocks and 100 steals every season, which he achieved six times.
 Jones is one of only seven players in both NBA and ABA history to total at least 1,300 blocks and 1,300 steals, with averages of 1.5 steals and 1.4 blocks.
 In his NBA career, he made the top 20 in defensive rating six times.
 He made the ABA and NBA All-Defensive Team in almost every season he played, with his final NBA season being the only season he did not make any All-Defensive Team.
 He credits his time at North Carolina for his development on defense.

 Jones was not seen as a scorer, averaging 12.1 points per game in his career and scoring more than 30 points in a game only four times.
 When teams left him open however, he could make shots.
 Although he is not a three-point shooter (he shot 0-for-17 in his NBA career), he could make shots consistently from the elbow.
 At 6'9", he was also great at running fast breaks.
 Those skills, along with being an ambidextrous finisher and being smart with his shot selection, helped give him a career field goal percentage of 56%.
 He never shot below 52% in any season of his career.
 His field goal percentage of 59.2 is the ABA's all-time record.
 He also rarely turned the ball over.